 Some of our members suffer from chronic tendinosis in their arms.
 Read about a treatment called Platelet-Rich-Plasma (PRP) and eccentric exercise.
 If you have problems using your hands, you can use a foot mouse manufactured by Bili inc in the US.
 You are welcome to discuss with our members for more advise if you have problems using your hands.

 People living with chronic pain often feel overwhelmed, isolated and discouraged.
 Our online group servs as an important and treasured haven, a place where the members feel welcomed, valued and understood.
-According to the The Fergusonreport, the right online community can make you a smarter patient.

 If you suffer from ME, please visit Louise's UK site called M.E.Support, providing information, advice and support.
 The site covers many aspects of M.E. and has articles, references and resources on a vast array of subjects.